 - Pension Benefits

 The basic Pension Benefits from the government (for retirement) are granted to those who are Settlement Permit/Permanent Permit holders, meaning you permanently live in Norway.
-(To get a Settlement Permit you must have lived in Norway for three years and attended at least 300 hours of Norwegian Classes.)
+(To get a Settlement Permit you must have lived in Norway for three years and attended at least 350 hours of Norwegian Classes.)
 Norway will only grant a basic pension from the time you have lived in the country.
 The rest of your pension will need to come from the other countries you have worked/lived in.
 If you have worked in Norway you will be granted more according to your average wage.
 The basic pension is similar to a students income.
-This is one of the reasons many Norwegians retire to Spain to try and stretch their money further.
-There are so many Norwegian retirees there that the prime minister even goes there to campaign.
-If you want things like a car, good food and a nice place to live you will need to work to add to your basic pension.
+This is one of the reasons many Norwegians retire to places like Spain to try and stretch their money further.
+There are so many Norwegian retirees in Spain that the Prime Minister of Norway even goes there to campaign.
+If you want things like a car, good food and a nice place to live when retired, you will need to contribute to your basic pension.

 Moving to Norway for Wages and Work Conditions:

 Some people read about how high the wages are in Norway and get all droolly.
-In Norway a bottom end wage is about kr.
-240,000,- For most countries that seems a lot but in Norway you can just scrape by on that for one person.
+In Norway, a bottom end wage is about kr.
+240,000,-.
+For most countries that seems a lot but in Norway you can just scrape by on that for one person.
 The poverty level is considered below kr.
 215,000,-.
 A comfortable wage for a single person would be about kr.
-300, 000.
-A beginner teachers wage is about kr, 320,000 – 350,000.
-Higher than that you need to be in management, business, computing, oil, or have at least a Masters Degree.
-But what ‘new-movers’ don’t consider are the money drainers – you need to consider the cost of living in Norway:
+400, 000.
+A beginner teachers wage is about kr, 350,000.
+Higher than that you need to be in management, business, technology, oil, or have at least a Masters Degree.
+Some industries are always searching for qualified employees.
+UX designers/fullstack are in high demand at the moment and can earn from kr.600.000 to one million in Oslo city.
+If you have a family, you should aim for a family income of around kr.800.000 to live a normal Norwegian life.
+But what ‘new-movers’ don’t consider are the money drainers–you need to consider the cost of living in Norway:

 - Tax in Norway